eecs280staff/tutorials/docs/setup_wsl.md

 Note: these instructions are based on the [instructions from Microsoft](https://docs.microsoft.com/en-us/windows/wsl/install).

+You will need to restart your laptop to complete the installation process.

 Start an Ubuntu Bash shell (not a Windows PowerShell).

 <img src="images/wsl020.png" width="240px" />